svenvc/zinc/zinc-http-components-paper.md

 Dispatching or routing is HTTP application server speak for deciding what part of your software will handle an incoming request.
-This decision can be made on any of the properties of the request, the HTTP method, the URL or part of it, the query parameters, the meta headers and the entity body.
+This decision can be made on any of the properties of the request: the HTTP method, the URL or part of it, the query parameters, the meta headers and the entity body.
 Different applications will prefer different kinds of solutions to this problem.